top of page

 Don't look at me like that.
 It's worth it.

 Despite the negativity from critics and its own creator alike, this is actually an amazing movie.
-If you've not seen it, with the way the world seems to be going, this is a perfect time to add it to your list.
+If you’ve not seen it, with the way the world seems to go, this is a perfect time to add it to your list.